 Best Lisbon hotels and apartments in the Baixa district

-The ideally located 4-star Hotel da Baixa offers stylish, soothing decor in spacious rooms in the very heart of the Baixa’s grid-like streets.
+An ideally located 4-star hotel offering stylish, soothing decor in spacious rooms in the very heart of the Baixa’s grid-like streets.
 Choose between city views or quiet interior rooms

-Of the 3-star boutique hotels in the Baixa district, Lisboa Prata Boutique Hotel is a good choice with lots of interesting features and welcoming touches to add to a comfortable stay.
+Of the 3-star boutique hotels in the Baixa district, this one is a good choice with lots of interesting features and welcoming touches to add to a comfortable stay.
 Check availability and current prices

-Just one minute walk away is the sister hotel My Story Ouro with a focus on a themed décor based on Portuguese tiles.
+Just one minute walk away is its sister hotel with a focus on a themed décor based on Portuguese tiles.
+From each room you get a view of some aspect of the surrounding streets.
 See current prices and room options.

 If you walk up Rua da Misericordia from Chiado or head west up the hill from Avenida da Liberdade, you will find yourself in Principe Real, one of Lisbon’s trendiest and LGBTQ-friendliest neighbourhoods and a great place to live in Lisbon, too.